-In 1973, Robert Plant of Led Zeppelin, at the height of his band’s success jumped up in the middle on an interview at the Hollywood Hyatt, walked out onto the balcony, spread his arms wide as he surveyed the Sunset Strip, and said to nobody in particular, “I am a golden god.”
+In 1973, Robert Plant of Led Zeppelin, at the height of his band’s success, jumped up in the middle of an interview at the Hollywood Hyatt, walked out onto the balcony, spread his arms wide as he surveyed the Sunset Strip, and said to nobody in particular, “I am a golden god.”

 I was a golden god once.
 Not the type that threw televisions out of hotel windows or had a gaggle of groupies fighting to get me into the sack, but the type that ruled that soccer pitch.
 With a flowing mane of auburn hair and a wicked left foot, I once scored a goal in under eight seconds from kick-off and put up thirty-two goals in a single season.